robertnisipeanu/winkeymacros/KeyboardFilterDriverKMDF/README.md

 - `STATUS_SUCCESS` -> Macro was added successfully

 ### IOCTL_KEYBOARDFILTER_ISMACRO
+Description: Checks if there is a macro on a keyboard - key combination.

 Input:
 - input buffer needs to be an INPUT_KEYBOARD_MACRO structure that stores the device id and the scancode of the key used to check if a macro is on